Billboard (magazine): 1990s–present

-Timothy White was appointed editor-in-chief in 1991, a position he held until his unexpected death in 2002.
-White wrote a weekly column promoting music with "artistic merit", while criticizing music with violent or misogynistic themes, and also reworked the publication's music charts.
-Rather than relying on data from music retailers, new charts used data from store checkout scanners obtained from Nielsen SoundScan.
+Timothy White was appointed editor-in-chief in 1991, a position that he held until his unexpected death in 2002.
+White wrote a weekly column promoting music with "artistic merit" while criticizing music with violent or misogynistic themes, and also reworked the publication's music charts.
+Rather than relying on data from music retailers, new charts used data from store checkout scanners obtained by Nielsen SoundScan.
 White also wrote in-depth profiles on musicians, but was replaced by Keith Girard, who was subsequently fired in May 2004.
-He and a female employee filed a $29 million lawsuit alleging that Billboard fired them unfairly with an intent to damage their reputations.
-The lawsuit claimed that they experienced sexual harassment, a hostile work environment, and a financially motivated lack of editorial integrity.
+Girard and a female employee filed a $29 million lawsuit alleging that Billboard fired them unfairly with an intent to damage their reputations and that they experienced sexual harassment, a hostile work environment and a financially motivated lack of editorial integrity.
 Email evidence suggested that human resources were given special instructions to watch minority employees.
-The case was settled out-of-court in 2006 for a non-disclosed sum.
+The case was settled out of court in 2006 for an undisclosed sum.

 In the 2000s, economic decline in the music industry dramatically reduced readership and advertising from Billboard's traditional audience.
-Circulation declined from 40,000 in circulation in the 1990s to less than 17,000 by 2014.
+Circulation declined from 40,000 in the 1990s to less than 17,000 by 2014.
 The publication's staff and ownership were also undergoing frequent changes.